oyoops/sb102bot_fe/README.md

-# SB102Bot: Multifamily Development Intensity Calculator
+# SB102Bot: FL Multifamily Development Calculator

 **NOTE: This entire description was written by `ChatGPT`.**